Skip to main content

 • Pattern Recognition: Most models require machine learning engineer intervention, but deep learning models can detect all kinds of patterns automatically.

 In this tutorial, we are going to dive into the world of deep learning and discover all the key concepts required for you to start a career in artificial intelligence (AI).
-A related course to look into, offered by Datacamp is An Introduction to Deep Learning in Python .
+If you're looking to learn with some practical exercises, check out our course, An Introduction to Deep Learning in Python.

 How Deep Learning Works

-Deep learning uses feature extraction to recognize similar features of the same label and then use decision boundaries to determine which features accurately represent each label.
-In the cats and dogs classification, the deep learning models will extract information such as the eyes, face and body shape of animals, and divide them into two classes.
+Deep learning uses feature extraction to recognize similar features of the same label and then uses decision boundaries to determine which features accurately represent each label.
+In the cats and dogs classification, the deep learning models will extract information such as the eyes, face, and body shape of animals and divide them into two classes.

 The deep learning model consists of deep neural networks.
-The simple neural network consists of an input layer, hidden layer and output layer.
+The simple neural network consists of an input layer, a hidden layer, and an output layer.
 Deep learning models consist of multiple hidden layers, with additional layers that the model's accuracy has improved.

 Simple neural network Simple Neural Network